Maha-Rabie/task-report-automation/README.md

 - **The Apps Script version requires no credentials** — `MailApp` sends on behalf of the Google account that owns the script, with no passwords stored anywhere in the code.

 ---

-## License

-This project is part of the **Maha-Rabie** repository.
-See the root repository for license details.